 In 2014, Glorioso won the New York Emmy® for delivering New York’s top investigative story.
 His report, “Disappearing Debt” exposed how the New Jersey Treasury Department erased tens of millions of dollars in fines and penalties owed by companies that could afford to pay up.

 In 2019, Glorioso was awarded the New York Emmy® for top political and governmental story.
 He was the first to report that North Korea’s diplomatic mission to the United Nations accumulated 1,300 unpaid parking tickets, owing New York City more than $156,000 in fines.
 The story received national and international coverage.

 Glorioso began his career as a radio reporter for WSYR-AM in Syracuse, NY.
 From there he took positions as weekend television anchor and reporter in Burlington, VT and Pittsburgh, PA.
 He is on the Board of Directors for the Reciprocity Foundation, a New York City non-profit dedicated to helping homeless youth find sustainable careers.
 He has also been an adjunct professor of journalism at NYU and City College.

-Glorioso is a graduate of Syracuse University's Newhouse School of Public Communications.
-He also studied political philosophy at Great Britain’s Oxford University.
+Glorioso holds a Master of Public Administration degree from New York University with a specialization in finance.
+He is also a graduate of Syracuse University's Newhouse School of Public Communications.
+In addition to an undergraduate degree in political science and broadcast journalism, he studied political philosophy at Great Britain’s Oxford University.